The answer is more straightforward that you think.

 What is known is that an MBA will give you a further postgraduate qualification which is valued by employers when recruiting, especially for senior post holders and a UK MBA is also internationally recognised around the world.

-For more tips and advice on what to do once you've graduated, please see:
+For more tips and advice on applying for an MBA or starting a business, please see: